-The Reduction Zone season is Sept.
-15, 2019 through Jan.
-31, 2020.
-The bag limit for the Reduction Zones is 10 deer, of which only one can be antlered.
-Individuals hunting in a designated Reduction Zone who are attempting to satisfy the Reduction Zone bag limit must harvest an antlerless deer before harvesting an antlered deer (a.k.a. earn-a-buck).
-The earn-a-buck requirement only applies to the Reduction Zone bag limit.
-The Reduction Zone bag limit is in addition to all other bag limits.
-(See Deer Seasons, Licenses, & Equipment for deer bag limits.)
+The Deer Reduction Zone season is Sept.
+15, 2020 through Jan.
+31, 2021.
+The bag limit for the reduction zones is 10 deer, of which only one can be antlered.
+Individuals hunting in a designated reduction zone who are attempting to satisfy the reduction zone bag limit must harvest an antlerless deer before harvesting an antlered deer (aka earn-a-buck).
+The earn-a-buck requirement only applies to the reduction zone bag limit.
+The reduction zone bag limit is in addition to all other bag limits (Deer Seasons, Licenses & Equipment).

-A Reduction Zone license has been established to replace previous requirements to possess a regular archery, extra archery or bonus antlerless license.
-The Reduction Zone license allows an individual to harvest one deer per license in a defined Reduction Zone.
+A Deer Reduction Zone license has been established to replace previous requirements to possess a regular archery, extra archery, or bonus antlerless license.
+The Deer Reduction Zone license allows an individual to harvest one deer per license in a defined reduction zone.

-Hunters attempting to satisfy the Reduction Zone bag limits must have a Reduction Zone, resident youth hunt/trap, lifetime comprehensive hunting, or lifetime comprehensive hunting/fishing license, or meet a license exemption.
-The bundle license is not valid when working toward the Reduction Zone bag limit.
+Hunters attempting to satisfy the reduction zone bag limits must have a Deer Reduction Zone, resident youth hunt/trap, lifetime comprehensive hunting, or lifetime comprehensive hunting/fishing license, or meet a license exemption.
+The bundle license is not valid when working toward the reduction zone bag limit.
 A valid license is required for each deer taken.

 The season does not override any local ordinances restricting shooting of firearms and bows.

-Where allowed by local ordinances, firearms legal for deer hunting can be used in Reduction Zones from Nov.
-16, 2019 to Jan.
-31, 2020.
+Where allowed by local ordinances, firearms legal for deer hunting can be used in reduction zones from Nov.
+14, 2020 to Jan.
+31, 2021.

-Hunter orange clothing requirements must be followed to hunt deer with a firearm in a Reduction Zone.
-Hunters must obtain permission from landowners to hunt on their property.
-(For a private land permission form, see Permission to Hunt on Private Land Form (PDF).)
+Hunters must follow hunter orange clothing requirements to hunt deer with a firearm in a reduction zone.
+Hunters must obtain permission from landowners to hunt on private property.

 Deer Reduction Zones may be altered annually at the DNR director’s discretion based on deer population management needs.
-Please visit wildlife.IN.gov to see a current map and zone descriptions.
+Please visit deer.dnr.IN.gov to see a current map and zone descriptions.